CSE 333 Animation Assignment

 The idea behind this exercise is to explore how animation can be used to engage users on a web site or in an application.
-It could be a splash screen that welcomes users to a site, or animated elements such as a logo or icons that add dynamics to an application.
+It should be a splash screen that welcomes users to your client's site.

 You will develop an animation using Google Web Designer.
 You should extend the look and feel of the graphics you have already developed.